lsst-sqre/sqr-033/index.rst

 SQuaSH has the concept of runs.
 A run may contain results from several verification jobs executed on a given environment.
 For example a ``GET`` request to ``/jenkins/<run_id>`` or to ``/lfd/<run_id>`` will retrieve all the verification jobs in that run.

 In DM-18505_, we add support for a local execution environment.
-Adding support to a local execution environment, allows DM developers to run verification jobs in the notebook aspect of the LSP or from their laptop and dispatch results to SQuaSH.
+That allows DM developers to run verification jobs in the notebook aspect of the LSP or from their laptop and dispatch results to SQuaSH.
+We plan to implement one execution environment per user to have have in SQuaSH auto-incremental run IDs per user.
+The user name registered in SQuaSH is going to be added as metadata to the environment.
 This implementation fulfills |37|.

 .. note::